· · · · · · ·

 Photo Credit: Visit Tampa Bay

-There are so many fun things to do with kids in Tampa for the elementary aged set.
-Their inquisitive minds and excitement make everything fun.
+Their inquisitive minds make everything seem exciting.
 So, pick a few of these great Tampa attractions for families and make memories!

 One of the best Tampa attractions for families with elementary aged kids is Dinosaur World, located at 5145 Harvey Tew Road in Plant City, Florida, just outside of Tampa.